oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 combination with ``std::vector::size()`` as shown in the example above, rather than iterators to ``std::vector``.
 That is because for some implementations of the C++ Standard Library it might not be possible for |onedpl_short| to detect that iterators are pointing to USM-allocated data.
-In that case the data will be treated as if it were host-allocated, with an extra copy made to a SYCL buffer.
+In that case the data will be treated as if it were in host memory, with an extra copy made to a SYCL buffer.
 Retrieving USM pointers from ``std::vector`` as shown guarantees no unintended copying.

 .. _use-range-views: